wiredtiger44/.NETCodingStandards/README.md

     string benefitPlanTypeMedical = "Medical Plan";
     ```
  <a name="Single character variables"></a><a name="3.2"></a>
-  - [3.1](#singlecharacter) **No Single Character Variables**: Use meaningful Names to describe variables.
-Use of one character varialbes should be limited to loops
+  - [3.2](#singlecharacter) **No Single Character Variables**: Use meaningful Names to describe variables.
+Use of one character variables should be limited to loops

     > Why?
 Meaningful names help other developers quickly look at the code and understand the functionality.